Greetings! My name is Sheri, and I’d like to welcome you to my blog!

 Gradually, I started looking for opportunities to share my journey through depression, raising an Autistic child along with his two siblings, dealing with constant financial struggles, living in a place that is not my “home”, having a less-than-perfect house, coping with health issues and fatigue, and living a life under a constant cloud of bad luck.
 In fact, I’ve been sharing so much for so long that I no longer have a filter!
 But if I can help one person feel like she’s not the only one who doesn’t have it all together, then sharing my warts’n’all stories is absolutely worth it.

-I hope after reading my blog you feel like you have someone who understands that sometimes life just sucks.
-I hope you know it’s okay to love your child while cursing that diagnosis.
-I hope you see that depression affects literally millions of us–and that includes Christians.
+I hope after reading my blog you feel like you have someone who understand that sometimes life just sucks.
+I hope you know it’s okay to love your child while cursing his or her diagnosis.
 I hope you learn that sometimes “Good Enough” is more than enough, and you’re still an amazing mom.
 I hope I can help you learn to laugh through the chaos and tears, that you find some tips and tricks to make life easier, and that this will be a place that makes you feel like you belong.
 I hope you find your tribe.

 So grab some chocolate, put your feet up, and let’s dive in together!